 - ‘This Way Up’ label and/or arrows where necessary

 Finally, it’s time to move systematically through the kitchen, packing as you go.
-The following order is recommended but feel free to vary it:
+The following order is the best way to pack kitchen appliances

 - Pack rarely used and decorative items first.
 For example, pack pictures, mirrors, vases, cookbooks, spare dishtowels and dishcloths, etc.